rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 Pragmatists want to reason about execution flow, browsers use _JS_, thus, they may want a language very close to _JS_.
 Carol has a very valid point too, one that Alice may have hard time accepting.
 I admit, I sympathize with Alice, even if Carol is probably right here.

-[^foundation]: TODO
+[^foundation]: TODO list to the footnote

 I have noticed some pragmatists (not all!) arrive at conclusions too soon.
 E.g. “ABC PL is no good, each time I try it I get (this) negative experience”, "Our issues are caused by the technology we use", etc.  This is often confounding correlation with causality and is bad empirical reasoning.
 These statements can be valid if there is more than the observations to support them.

 I invite you to think more about the differences between pragmatists and theorists in both creating and consuming the code.
-PeopTODO take the anger out of conversation, stop channeling frustration.
-In the context of my previous post, theorists and pragmatists experience cognitive load very differently.
-Extraneous loads, in particular, tent to be harsher on theorists.
+I invite you to think more about how each side thinks.

 I need to emphasize, this is not a binary separation where everyone is are either pragmatist or theorist.
 We all have both traits, just one is more dominant then the other.
-Hopefully, a little insight into how other people think, what is important to them, what is stressful to them will fill in some context gaps and improve our communication.

-## Bugs and Perfectionists

-It appears that developers approach bugs differently.
-This is how my interests in figuring out different programmer mindsets has started.
-I view the approach to bugs to have 3 axes: "It has bugs, it is called software" is the origin, testing is one axis, "correctness by design" abstractions and type safety is second, a mental repository of possible issues and their impacts is third.

-I expect the empirical approach: "write code, test, resolve issues, rinse and repeat" to rely on testing to identify and resolve bugs.
-This goes mostly along the first axis.
-Pragmatists are close to that axis.

-FP is on the second axis.
-Surprisingly, so are many FP-ers.
-I came to FP on a correctness wagon, theory and improved coding efficiency are for me an added bonus.
-It seems many FP-ers came to FP on the theory wagon.
-Theorists are close to this axis.

-It seems I have missed a hole group of programmers that are close to the 3rd axis.
-Let's call them perfectionists.
-(Did you know "faultfinder" is a word?).
-These programmers engage in tedious mental effort of predicting and avoiding program defects.

-I expected a bigger overlap between FP-ers and "perfectionists".

-My last post talked about _RNT_ _(repetitive negative thinking)_, a psychological term describing excessive focus on possible negative outcomes.
-There is also a (arguably healthier) _optimism bias_ that makes people ignore rainy day scenarios.
-The interesting, and not very clear cut question is how this applies to theorists and pragmatists.

-I expect the empirical approach: "write code, then test, solve issues, rinse and repeat" to rely on testing to identify bugs instead of an expensive mental process.
-This suggests that pragmatists are more likely to stay positive.

-It is commonly agreed that FP improves code correctness.
-This would suggest that code correctness is a (if not the) reason why programmers become interested in FP.
-This would also suggest that FP-ers are likely to dedicate an extra mental effort into bug avoidance.
-In my experience, this does not appear to be the case.

-I came to FP on a correctness wagon, theory is for me an added bonus.
-It seems some (if not many) FP-ers came to FP on the theory wagon.
-Also, correctness is a quite pragmatic goal,

-The "write code, then test, solve issues, rinse and repeat" is empirical and avoids RNT.
-This suggests that pragmatists are more likely to stay positive.
-Let's go into a little more deep into this.

-TODO, process of discovering vs preventing bug.
-patterns of erroneous code is partially empirical discovery.

-An interesting line of thought is reconstruct the process that leads to figuring out a gotcha bug.
-I have presented bunch of gotchas in [todo](todo)[^gotchafoot].
-It seems like the most straightforward category to consider are bugs caused by `var1 == var2` producing a different result than `var2 == var1`.

-[^gotchafoot]: TODO

-Identifying that there is a problem typically is an _empirical_ process.
-Typically the unexpected behavior is _observed_ by a user or tester.
-However, this is not always the case, some bugs are avoided with an expensive _deductive_ mental effort.

-_side_note_start
-**About RNT**.
-Avoiding bug, especially for gotchas like the one above, is basically _thinking about what we missed_.
-This seems somewhat equivalent to asking everyone absent to say "hi".
-To do that the developer needs to think a lot about all kinds of possible negative outcomes and their possible causes.
-In my last post, I talked about RNT (TODO).
-The mental effort needed to prevent a bug like this is a negative thinking.
-However, once the bug has been spotted, searching for it can be a more positive experience.
-_side_note_end

-Two things can happen to address it: various exploratory code changes are made to work around the issue (this is _empirical_, it is an _experiment_),  or an effort is made to identify the root cause (an underlying logical flaw).
-The second approach means an effort to identify a proposition (or a property) that is violated (here the equals symmetry).
-Does this smell formal to you[^deceq]?

-[^deceq]: ...It also helps immensely if the PL can syntactically express that proposition, even better if the troubled code uses parts of that syntax.
-Does that sounds more and more like functional programming?
-TODO, equal symmetry laws.

-Theorists are needed.
-It would be good to come up with ways to make them happier (so they can spend less time in the RNT territory).

 ## Negativity

-I will wrap up with some loose thoughts about negativity in the context of deductive and empirical.

 There is quite a bit of negativity around us, programming community is not exempt from it.
+I will wrap up with some loose thoughts about negativity in the context of deductive and empirical mindsets.

 I fully expect this post to go into negative territory in some discussion boards, I hope it will be well received by some readers too, but the negative is given.
-You need a think skin to blog.
 Blogging is putting a nontrivial effort into something that is almost guaranteed to receive a significant amount of negative response (which makes me question the sanity of it).
-The curious bit is why is this happening?
-Consider a link-post in a programming forum like r/programming.
-It appears that some redditers do not consider _reading_ the linked article a pre-requisite for leaving a comment or down/up voting it.
-I have observed cases were a redditer clearly did not _read_ the full content of the message before responding to it.
-There are underlying contexts to these responses, these contexts however are typically impossible to infer.
+I can't answer why this is happening.
+I can observe that the negativity often comes with very little or no context.
 Engaging in internet discussion forums is like a Manhattan of communication skills, if you can make it there you will do really good in your project team.

 Venting frustration, IMO, it does not improve how either the "venter" or the "ventee" feel.
 It only fuels the negativity.
+IMO, the best way to fight negative emotions is, you guessed it, to employ the deductive.
+Figuring out the underlying context that causes negativity can save a conversation, simply engaging in that deductive search can protect you.
+Using logic to confront emotions is a form of what psychologist call [cognitive restructuring](https://www.apa.org/topics/anger/control).

+Criticism of bad code is bound to be unpleasant to its authors.
+Even worse, a lot of code can be criticized on purely logical grounds.
+This can be interpreted as a critique of the author's competence and, I am sure, is a big source of negativity.
+Let's look at this differently.
+Look at some of the empirical sciences like medicine or neuroscience and see how frequently the knowledge gets adjusted if not invalidated[^medical].
+IMO, programming is on a very localized and very accelerated path of the same process.
+Is "bad code" phenomena partially related to the empirical nature of programming?
+I think it is[^turning].

+[^medical]: The main reason typically presented for this is: improved ability to make and measure observations.
+In programming, we just witness things going south in front of our eyes.

-Side Notesbout Turing original paper having several bugs and his adviser's work being bug free.
+[^turning]: In my last post I included a trivia about Turing original paper having several bugs and his adviser's work being bug free.
 This is, again, related to the imperative vs denotative discussion.
 Here is the link to that footnote: [TODO](TODO).

 Theorists are likely to devote a significant effort into learning the things that theorists like.
 We can imagine how it feels (well I can since I lived it) to not be able to use what you worked hard to figure out.
 Examples like [How to stop functional programming](https://brianmckenna.org/blog/howtostopfp) come to mind.